Legal scholars increasingly raise constitutional argument that Trump should be barred from presidency | KRDO

 Washington (CNN) — Prominent conservative legal scholars are increasingly raising a constitutional argument that 2024 Republican candidate Donald Trump should be barred from the presidency because of his actions to overturn the previous presidential election result.

+Luttig, who’s become a strong critic of Trump’s actions after the election, called for officials to look carefully at his qualifications for being on the ballot.

+“All officials, federal and state, who have a responsibility to put on the ballot candidates for the presidency of the United States are obligated under the Constitution to determine whether Donald Trump qualifies to be put on the ballot,” Luttig said.

-Not all in the legal community agree – and what the scholars are proposing would need to be tested in court.
+Not all in the legal community agree with the pair’s constitutional argument – and what the scholars are proposing would need to be tested in court.

 Yet Luttig and Tribe’s writings capture a conversation about the Constitution and the 2021 insurrection that is likely to grow heading into the 2024 election season.